 The easiest way to get a legal name change in Michigan is to do it when you get married or divorced.
 When you get married, sign your new name on your marriage certificate.
 Then you’ll be able to use that document as legal proof of a Michigan name change to update all your other documents.

 If you’re a woman going through a divorce, you may want to know how to change your last name in Michigan.
 When you get your divorce decree, ask the judge to use either your birth last name or any other last names on the document.
 If you’re a man, you are not allowed to change your last name during divorce proceedings, but must go through the usual name change process.
+If you need any further advice or support, you can check the list of name change services and forms on websites such as Best Advisor.

 Normal Adult Name Change Michigan Requirements